Blobfolio/riprip/README.md

 ## Features

 Iteration is key.
 Individual Rip Rip rips take minutes intead of hours or days, getting you access to the recovered data — regardless of "completeness" — as quickly as possible.
 You can re-run Rip Rip at any time, as many times as you want, with as many different optical drives as you want, to retry the outstanding regions and refine the data.
+You can also abort a rip early without losing your progress.

 Beyond that, it supports all the good things: